 VI.
 To assess the pharmacokinetics (PK) and safety of ibrutinib with anti-fungal prophylaxis.

 VII.
-To assess the risk-benefit of DA-TEDDI-R and anti-fungal prophylaxis in PCNSL in regards to aspergillus infection.
+To assess the risk-benefit of TEDDI-R and anti-fungal prophylaxis in PCNSL in regards to aspergillus infection.

 OUTLINE: This is a dose-escalation study of ibrutinib.